'Unrestricted use' of Dounreay in 300 years

 An unwanted car was also said to have been disposed of at the structure, which is 4.6m (15ft) wide in places.

-Other projects include the dismantling of three nuclear reactors and landscaping works.
+Other projects include the dismantling of three nuclear reactors, the demolition of the Dounreay Fast Reactor's landmark Golf Ball, also known as the Dome, and landscaping works.

 Rare bumblebee